mongodb/specifications/source/change-streams/change-streams.rst

   }

 **NOTE:** The above format is provided for illustrative purposes, and is subject to change without warning.
+There may be other fields existing in the ChangeStreamDocument that are left up to the driver to decide to include them in their API.

 ----------
 Driver API